Course Leaders

 Mhairi (Vari) McLuskie

-Course Leader for - Be Calm Be Happy, Looking Deeply and Living Mindfully courses.
+Course Leader for - The Art of Zen, Looking Deeply and Living Mindfully

 Vari is based in the Midlands having lived many years in London.